 Additional processing charges may apply

-An additional processing charge may be imposed to cover the time taken to process an application where a lot of information is requested.
+An additional processing charge may be imposed to cover the time taken to process an application, based on the expected time required to process the volume of information and/or the complexity of the application.

 Alternatively, you have the right to appeal a decision to impose an additional processing charge.